supremeimposter/My-Vault/GATE/Linear-Algebra/Gaussian Elimination.md

 If a linear system is consistent, then the solution set contains either
 1. Unique solution, where there are no free variables.
 2. Infinitely many solutions, where there are at least one free variable.

+> [!NOTE]
+> There are no 2 or 3 solutions to a system.
+If there is some non-trivial solution, then it means infinitely many solutions.
+> There are only unique or infinitely many solutions.
+> There is no unique non-trivial solution to homogenous system.

 ```dot
 graph G {